 Charges of AEPS

-- UIDAI may charge a nominal fees for authentication, however it is not charging yet.
+- UIDAI may charge a nominal fee for authentication, however, it is not charging yet.

 - The NPCI charges 10 paise for authentication and 25 paise for settlement.

-- The bank can charge 1% of the transaction value if it is related to other bank.
-The minimum fess for other bank transaction would be Rs 5 and maximum fees would be Rs 15.
+- The bank can charge 1% of the transaction value if it is related to other banks.
+The minimum fees for other bank transaction would be Rs 5 and maximum fees would be Rs 15.

-AEPS may be costly than UPI and USSD but it gives a lot of convenience to the rural people.
-It would bring bank to their doorstep and save much time and transport expense.
-It would be just like a visit of ATM at every doorstep.
+AEPS gives a lot of convenience to the rural people.
+It brings the bank to their doorstep and saves much time and transport expense.
+It would be just like a visit of the ATM at every doorstep.
 That is why government calls the POS as micro ATM.